Passionate about software development, programming and software design - that's me.

 But what is 'clean-code'?
 Isn't this subjective?

 I like good software-design and I strive to know more and do better.
 That means I follow and apply the principles of SOLID and various software patterns.
-That also includes Hexagonal/Clean Architecture.
+That also includes various architectural patterns.
 I try to think of the bigger picture of the software, looking at it from a higher-level.

 I do practice the discipline of test-driven development (TDD).
 It is part of my daily job since ca. 2014 and I must say that I wouldn't want to do serious development without TDD anymore.